robertkowalski/octopress-coderwall/README.markdown

  * triggered by entering a username for coderwall in _config.yml
  * badges linking to the coderwall profile
  * uses the in octopress available ender.js (bonzo / qwery)
+ * or the new jQuery (since Octopress 2.1)

 Installation
 ------------

- - Copy the files to your octopress rootfolder
+ - Copy the files to your octopress rootfolder (don't forget the hidden files)

  - Add ```asides/coderwall.html``` to the ```default_asides``` or ```default_asides``` ```post_asides``` or ```page_asides``` in the ```_config.yml```